Everything Lean For Leaders And Their Teams

 The scientific method is one of many problem solving techniques.
-The basic steps of the scientific method include:
+There are 5 basic steps to the scientific method.

 1. Observation: